“Trying harder is not sufficient by itself. That’s because it’s not how hard you try that leads to success; it’s how you try hard.”

 I wrote the original manuscript in just seven months this way, arranged according to a trial table of contents.
 Then, I workshopped and revised it, and it was almost a book.

-This manuscript was completed in mid-June of 2021.
+This manuscript was completed in mid-June, 2021.
 I had a wonderful editor, Kathryn Britton, who helped me by breaking that into 270 pieces, more than I started with!
 Once I got over the shock, I wrote a new outline and reassembled the content according to that.

 It was also delivered to several beta readers, whose comments helped shape the editing.
 The first two phases of the editing process were done remotely.
 We met in August in person to finalize the editing and prepare the final document that would eventually become a published book.